 Slopes Community Association

-The Slopes Community is organized as a Community Association under the Alberta Societies Act cS-14.
+The Slopes Community is organized as a nonprofit Community Association under the Alberta Societies Act cS-14.
 Under the terms of the Association, the community owns and maintains the roads, water, sewer, shallow utility and overland drainage systems.
 The community also engages contractors to clear snow from the roads, provide landscaping within community owned land and insure the overland drainage system is maintained and managed.

 Community members elect a Board of Directors from members of the community who serve 2 year terms with the responsibility of managing the affairs of the community and its assets.
 An Annual General Meeting (AGM) is held in the spring each year for the Board to report to the community, to provide members the opportunity to vote on issues, and to provide a budget for community maintenance and programs.